railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 Work Centers
 ============

-Work centers represent units of product, capable of doing material transformation operations.
+Work centers represent units of production, capable of doing material transformation operations.
 You can distinguish two types of work centers: machines and human resources.

 .. note:: Work Center